 So what’s going on here?
-Why are home prices in Portland rising so fast in 2016, and possibly next year?
+Why are home prices in Portland rising in 2021, and possibly next year?
 It’s a supply and demand story, as always.
 There is a high level of housing demand in Portland right now.
 Population growth, economic stability, and low mortgage rates have created a “perfect storm” for home-buying activity.

 Inventory, however, is falling short.
 There simply aren’t enough homes for sale in the Portland metro area to satisfy buyer demand.
 This imbalance is putting upward pressure on house values.